CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365PrestageUp2000.md

 It's recommended to wait at least 24 hours post-provisioning the destination before you start migrating data as replication for the tenant can take some time.

-Ther are mutiple methods for manipulatuing item lists.
+There are multiple methods for manipulating item lists.
 For this guide, Select the Filter option, select Users, check box thing and the select create Batch.

 Select all users in scope on Step 3 using the first column header.
 Validate all the item types are selected in the right most columns.